angular-package/type/README.md

 #### `Constructor`

-An instance of a type from the provided generic `Type` variable.
+An instance of a type from the provided generic type variable `Type`.

 ```typescript
 type Constructor<Type> = new (...args: any[]) => Type;